dotnet-foundation/content/.github/ISSUE_TEMPLATE/content-amplification-request.md

 Link to the article, blog, video, social post, presentation, etc.

 **Copy for the content**
 Suggested copy you want to use for the social post.
-Please keep in mind the channel limitations (i.e. Twitter 280 characters)
+Please keep in mind the channel limitations (i.e. x/Twitter 280 characters)

 **Date requested**
 The date you are requesting us to amplify.
 We will try to hit that if approved.